quavo19/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-> This is a leaderboard project that uses an involvement API to display a list of users and their scores in decending order.
+This project uses an API for user engagement to create a leaderboard that displays the names and scores of users in descending order, allowing for easy comparison and healthy competition.

 ## 🛠 Built With <a name="built-with"></a>